PTAB

 • Title: System and Method for Providing Three-Dimensional Graphical User Interface

-• Brief Description: The ’048 patent describes a three-dimensional (3D) graphical user interface (GUI) for web browsing.
-The system displays webpages by rendering them as images and texturing them onto 3D objects within a simulated 3D space, which can be arranged in a perspective view.
-To overcome the difficulty of interacting with skewed objects, a user can select an object, causing the system to replace the 3D view with a conventional two-dimensional (2D) window displaying the full, interactive webpage.
+• Brief Description: The ’048 patent discloses a three-dimensional (3D) graphical user interface (GUI) that displays information, such as webpages, as images mapped onto 3D objects within a simulated 3D space.
+The system allows a user to interact with an object to replace the 3D view with a conventional two-dimensional (2D) window displaying the corresponding full webpage for interaction.

 3. Grounds for Unpatentability

-Ground 1: Claims 1-18 are obvious over Robertson, Gralla, and Gettman.
+Ground 1: Claims 1-18 are obvious over Robertson in view of Gralla and Gettman.

 • Core Argument for this Ground:

-Ground 2: Claims 1-18 are obvious over Sauve and Tsuda.
+Ground 2: Claims 1-18 are obvious over Sauve in view of Tsuda.

 • Prior Art Relied Upon: Sauve (Application # 2006/0230356) and Tsuda (Patent 6,577,330).